andyvuong/mp1/README.md

 # Notes:
 Modals are in the second section where the 3 column images are.
 The background should highlight.
+Click on the icons to open the modal!

 # Starter files for MP1
 Use the following commands in your vagrant development environment to get this up and running